-AquaNui 8G automatic water distiller produces up to 8 gallons of water per day and includes a 5 gallon storage tank.
+AquaNui 8G automatic home water distiller produces up to 8 gallons of water per day and includes a 5-gallon storage tank.
 It is the perfect combination of design and performance.
 Made of durable stainless steel—the ideal material for a distiller, the 8G produces 1 gallon of high-purity distilled every 3 hours.
 Storage tanks include a spigot, a stand with adjustable leveling feet, and a unique steam sterilization feature.
-For easy installation, AquaNui premium water distillers include a saddle tapping valve, compression nuts, 15 feet of food-grade tubing, and VOC pre-filter.
-Several extended-reach faucet upgrades are available as well as larger storage tank options – please call for details.
+For easy installation, AquaNui premium automatic home water distillers include a saddle tapping valve, 15 feet of food-grade tubing, and VOC pre-filter.
+Several extended-reach faucet upgrades are available as well as larger storage tank options – please call 1-800-875-5915 for details.

 Do you need a Pump Kit?

-A pump kit is required to bring distilled water to a kitchen faucet, icemaker and / or refrigerator from a remote location, such as a basement, garage or laundry room (wherever you place your distiller)
+A pump kit is required to bring distilled water from the AquaNui 8G automatic home water distiller to a kitchen faucet, icemaker and/or refrigerator from a remote location, such as a basement, garage or laundry room (wherever you place your distiller)

 AquaNui is made in the USA by a family-owned company and comes with a 15-year limited warranty—including a 2-year full warranty on electrical parts.
 Patented design.

-In addition to your Pure Water AquaNui distiller, the distiller box contains:
+In addition to your automatic home water distiller, the box contains:

 - 1/4” compression nut (#9550)

 - Drain extension tube (#611)